 - 150 g tiakarete parauri (dark chocolate, I used Whittakers 62% with almonds).
 Use what chocolate you want here.

-- 3 tbsp (45 g) hinu kokonati, pata rānei (coconut oil or butter)
+- 3 tablespoon (45 g) hinu kokonati, pata rānei (coconut oil or butter)

 - ⅓ C (90 g) pata aramona (almond butter, or whatever nut butter you want)